fontsplugin/plugin/readme.txt

 = How is Fonts Plugin different from other Google Fonts plugins? =

 Most Google Fonts plugins do one thing: add fonts.
 Fonts Plugin combines font selection, live preview, Adobe Fonts integration, and custom font uploads — all in a single plugin.
-Fonts Plugin Pro goes further, adding GDPR-compliant local hosting, granular per-element controls (size, colour, line height, letter spacing, text transform), and up to 400% faster font loading through optimised weight selection and font preloading.
+Fonts Plugin Pro goes further, adding GDPR-compliant local hosting, granular per-element controls (size, colour, line height, letter spacing, text transform), and up to 400% faster font loading through optimized weight selection and font preloading.
 You don't need a separate plugin for each concern.

 = Does Fonts Plugin support Adobe Fonts (Typekit)? =